AriFordsham/GHCWiki/pretty-errors.md

 # Pretty Error messages in GHC

-The following was extracted from Ben's response to Siddharth Bhat on [ ghc-devs](https://mail.haskell.org/pipermail/ghc-devs/2017-June/014280.html),
+The following was extracted from Ben's response to Siddharth Bhat on [ ghc-devs](https://mail.haskell.org/pipermail/ghc-devs/2017-June/014280.html) in June 2017,

 >
 > I saw this ticket on trac: [\#8809](https://gitlab.haskell.org//ghc/ghc/issues/8809).